 However, if you purchase a pump for $8,000 because of the cap, you would still receive the $2,000.
 On the other side of the equation, if you choose a less expensive model, such as a $5,000, you can expect a credit of $1,500.
 This is because 30% is the flat number for the rebate.

 Pricing it Out

 The price of heat pumps varies, particularly since the make and model depend on the home’s square footage.
 Measured in BTU, the regular heat pump, ringing in at four tons, can provide 12,000 BTU/hour.
 This should cover a home with around 2,000 square feet, provided there is sufficient ventilation or an open-concept design.
 The average cost for the unit and installation runs between $3,000 and $7,500.

 Get Help from a Heat Pump Expert Today

 The heat pump federal tax credit offers a solid opportunity to reduce your ecological footprint while saving some money.

 Yes, it’s a top-heavy investment.
 But if you consider the cool Northern Virginia winters and surprising summer heat waves, then it makes sense to find something that lasts.
 A high-quality heat pump covers you through all seasons, and since it’s energy efficient, it’s easier to operate.

 Of course, it’s a big decision to make, so reaching out to the experts always helps.
-Contact one of our heat pump experts at Clover Services to learn about your options.
+Contact one of our heat pump experts at Clover Contracting to learn about your options.
 The tax credit for heat pump installation, when applied properly, is a great way to save in the short- and long-term.

 It’s always the right time to take advantage of a good opportunity, and reaching out is the best way to start.